 - 1. After demonstrating competency, students may perform procedures with indirect supervision. - 2.
 A qualified radiographer must be in the room for all repeat images. - 3.
 If a student requests help or asks for assistance of any kind, a qualified radiographer must be in the room for the examination. - 4.
 All student images must be checked by a qualified radiographer before the procedure is finalized and the patient leaves the department. - 5.
 When the student has reached competency, a qualified radiographer should be in the room with students to assist, critique, and help them improve their skills from adequate to excellent. - 6.
 If the student participates in any way during the procedure, their name must be added to Radnet when the examination is completed. - 7.
 When the student has achieved the competency on a particular exam, the qualified radiographer still must be within hollering distance of the student.
-This includes all exams, including portables and procedures conducted in the Operating Room and the Trauma Room.
+This includes all exams, including portables and procedures conducted in the Operating Room and the Trauma Room. - 8.
+No student at any time may crop any image during post-processing.

-WEEKLY DIDACTIC CLASS SCHEDULE FOR FALL 2020
+WEEKLY DIDACTIC CLASS SCHEDULE FOR FALL 2023